-Individuals who follow this section of ITA will be allowed these following –
+Individuals who follow this section of ITA will be allowed the following –

 Often salaried individuals with a regular job choose to freelance for generating extra income.
 In such circumstances, the salary income is added with the earnings generated from freelancing activities to ascertain the gross income accrued in a financial year.
 It must be noted that the total will be liable for taxation as per their applicable tax slab rate.

 For example, if Ritu’s salary income is Rs.20 lakh per annum and her freelance income is Rs.10 lakh, she can opt for the presumptive taxation regime.
 Under such a regime, she can add only half the freelance earnings to her total income.
 Doing so, her annual income will stand at Rs.25 lakh.
 It must be noted that in such a case, Ritu must use ITR-4 for filing Income Tax Returns.